digicert/trustedge/README.md

   This license allows you to use, modify, and distribute the code for free in accordance with AGPL terms.

 - **Commercial License:**
-If you wish to use TrustCore SDK in a **proprietary** or **commercial** product (e.g., embedded in closed-source firmware or commercial SaaS applications), a commercial license is available under DigiCert’s [Master Services Agreement](https://www.digicert.com/master-services-agreement/) (MSA).
+If you wish to use TrustEdge in a **proprietary** or **commercial** product (e.g., embedded in closed-source firmware or commercial SaaS applications), a commercial license is available under DigiCert’s [Master Services Agreement](https://www.digicert.com/master-services-agreement/) (MSA).
 Contact us at [sales@digicert.com](mailto:sales@digicert.com) for commercial licensing details.

 ## Contributing

-We welcome contributions that improve TrustCore SDK!
+We welcome contributions that improve TrustEdge!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch